 One thing that surprised me was how my body reacted to the altitude.
 I’m not out of shape by any means but after hiking around in the mountains, I felt like I was a 60 year old who smokes two packs a day.
 Also it seemed as though I would get pretty tired in the afternoons.
 I think this was due to a combination of the altitude and abnormal sleeping conditions.
 Our friends said it took them awhile to adjust to the altitude as well when they moved there.
 There is a reason why some athletes choose to train at high elevation!

 We definitely ate well on this trip.
 My favorite stop was to a little hole in the wall cafe in Wisdom, MT.
 I had one of the best burgers that I’ve had in awhile.
 Also my buddy just purchased a new Traeger grill.
 We smoked some ribs and also did steaks and burgers.
 Everything turned out excellent.

-So even though we had around 25 total hours of driving, it was an awesome trip.
+So even though we had many hours of driving, it was an awesome trip.
 It was also nice having our new vehicle for the excursion.
 I even tested out the handling ability near Bozeman as the curves were a little tight for the advertised speed limit.
 My wife wasn’t really a fan of my antics however.
 I will leave with one more photo of the trip.
 If you are looking for a scenic trip, you could do a lot worse than the mountains of Montana!